 This is the University of Rhode Island’s official website for their Laboratory of Soil Ecology and Microbiology.
 It explains about their research with soil ecology and includes contacts for all of their graduate students.
 The side navigation bar makes it very easy to surf this website and there are pages with current publications and people, among other useful pages.
-The abundance or credentials and people available to contact is why this website earned a 7.6.

 “Organic Carbon in Soils of the World.”
 (1984)

 The goal of this soil study was to observe the loss of organic matter in soil.
 The researcher assumed that the loss of organi c matter was due to the result of clearing for grassland or cropland.
 Due to this assumption, the researcher tested different types of lands.
 This is a reliable source due to the author working at Stanford University and that this source is found on an “edu” website.
 Furthermore, the author clearly articulates his goal for this study and explains his experiment in an organized fashion.
 However, a major downside to this soil study is that it is from the year 1984, and it lacks visuals (only contains graphs).
-Overall this website scores a 7.9-.

 “Oz Soils: An Interactive Introduction to Soil Science.”
 (2014)